What is a Pre-Participation Evaluation (PPE)?

 Under an IRB (internal review board) research protocol, our Full Research Protocol Pre-Participation UIL Physical is completely FREE* and includes: everything in the Standard Physical plus

 The Full Research Protocol UIL Physical takes 1 hour to complete and is completely FREE ($5 donation greatly appreciated) for ages 3-19.
 Consent forms must be signed by parent/guardian prior to student's participation in the research.
 Due to the lab testing, students must fast for 8 hours before participating in the Full Research Protocol Physical.
 We will provide light snacks.

 All students who participate in our research are de-identified, meaning none of the data collected can be connected to their identity which completely preserves participant privacy.

-With your help, we're better defining our children's reference ranges and working to improve health care for children everywhere.
+With your help, we're better defining our children's reference ranges and working to improve health research and care for children everywhere.

 *Though our Full Research Protocol Physical is completely free with no strings attached, a $5 donation is recommended and would be greatly appreciated.
 Thank you for your support!

 Full Research Protocol Physicals are only performed in the ASM office.
 If you have any questions or would like to schedule an appointment, please fill out our contact form or call our office at (469) 657-5244.